Vellutia/currency_converter/README.md

 # currency_converter

 Personal project with learning purposes.
+By building this project I learnt how to separate logic from UI Widgets and repository the clean way, how to integrate an app with public API, how to persist and restore states.

 Powered by: